shivenpatro/Hash-Chat/README.md

-# HashChat
+# Hash-Chat

-HashChat is a decentralized chat application (DApp) built on the Ethereum blockchain.
+Hash-Chat is a decentralized chat application (DApp) built on the Ethereum blockchain.
 It allows users to securely communicate with each other using blockchain technology, ensuring privacy, transparency, and immutability.

 ![Screenshot 2025-04-14 022421](https://github.com/user-attachments/assets/ee70fb23-1bff-4cd0-98b7-99198e730492)